New European Commentary

 Jdg 18:8 The men returned to their brothers to Zorah and Eshtaol, and their brothers asked them, What did you find?-

 The business of sending out spies, who return with a good report which is eagerly believed by their brethren, all has a kind of similarity to the spying out of the land of Canaan at the conquest.
 LXX "what did ye bring back?" recalls the fruit of the land being brought back to show the Israelites by Joshua and Caleb.
 And so is developed the theme of misplaced idealism.
 For they ought to have taken the land allotment which God gave them.
 But they didn't and sought an easier way, by attacking softer targets elsewhere.
-Samson himself continued this mixture of spirituality and human thinking.
+Samson himself had shown this mixture of spirituality and human thinking.

 Jdg 18:9 They said, Come on, let us go up against them, because we have seen the land, and it is very good.
 Do you doubt?
 Don’t hesitate; go in to take possession of the land-